CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

-The above figure is the time vs array size plots for the the sorting algorithm running powers of 2 while the picture below is the stream compaction algorithm running for non powers of 2.
+The above figure is the time vs array size plots for the the sorting algorithm running powers of 2 while the picture below is the sorting algorithm running for non powers of 2.

 ![sort_pow2](./img/sort_nonpow2.png)